 Maddocks Academic Scholarships (worth up to 20% of the fees) are available to both external applicants and pupils progressing from the Senior School.

 These scholarships are awarded to students who show outstanding academic potential and are based on the results of a competitive scholarship examination.
-Students applying for a Maddocks Academic Scholarship must attend the designated scholarship examination and interview day, which takes place at the College on a Saturday in November.
+External students applying for a Maddocks Academic Scholarship must attend the designated scholarship examination and interview day, which this year will take place at the Senior School on Saturday, 13 November 2021.

 The role of academic scholars

-Holders of Academic Scholarships are required to carry out duties in support of the life of the College and the Foundation as a whole, such as assisting at Open Events and mentoring younger pupils.
+Holders of Academic Scholarships are required to carry out duties in support of the life of the Sixth Form and the Foundation as a whole, such as assisting at Open Events and mentoring younger pupils.

-To apply for the Maddocks Academic Scholarship or Maddocks Academic IB Scholarship applicants should complete the relevant sections of the scholarship application form and return to the admissions office.
-External applicants should return the completed scholarship application form along with the completed registration form and fee.
+To apply, internal applicants should complete the scholarship application form which can be downloaded here or by contacting the admissions office.
 IB Academic Scholarship applicants will also be considered for the Academic Scholarship, should their application be unsuccessful in the competition for the IB route, but of sufficient merit to gain an Academic Scholarship.

 (1 hour 35 minutes subject-based questions) The examination will consist of 2 written papers (from an initial choice of 4 subjects selected in advance on the scholarship application form).
 Applicants will receive a booklet containing their 4 selected subjects and will have 5 minutes’ reading time, before the examination begins, to select 2 questions they wish to answer.
 The nature of the questions will vary depending on the subject area but might include problem-solving, literary criticism or extended discursive writing.
 Applicants should be able to answer the questions without prior revision.